 In 2013, the minimum stock considerably increased by 8%.
 Due to the tremendous decrease of robot installations in 2009, for the first time the minimum stock of 1,021,000 units in 2009 was about 1% lower than the stock of the year before.
 In 2010, the stock increased by 1% to the level of 2008.
 Since then, the stock has been increasing considerably.

-In 2013, the sales value increased by 12% to US$9.5 million to a new peak.
+In 2013, the sales value increased by 12% to US$9.5 billion to a new peak.
 Unit sales also increased by 12%.
 It should be noted that the figures cited above generally do not include the cost of software, peripherals and systems engineering.
 Including the mentioned costs might result in the actual robotic systems market value to be about three times as high.
 The worldwide market value for robot systems in 2013 is therefore estimated to be US$29 billion.

 When comparing the distribution of multipurpose industrial robots in various countries, the robot stock, expressed in the total number of units, can sometimes be a misleading measure.
 In order to take into account the differences in the size of the manufacturing industry in various countries, it is preferable to use a measure of robot density.
 One such measure of robot density is the number of multipurpose industrial robots per 10,000 persons employed in manufacturing industry or in the automotive industry or in the "general industry" (which is all industries excluding the automotive industry).